Guidelines and submission

 Interested in submitting to the JDSE?

-The deadline for submission is March 7th APRIL 1st (11:59 PM EST)
+The priority deadline for submission is FEBRUARY 6TH (11:59 PM EST)

 Each author must meet the following eligibility criteria in order to be considered for acceptance into the JDSE:

-• Is a student (graduate, undergraduate (any year), JD, MBA, MS), or a faculty/research member (post-doc, professor, research scientist)
+• Eligible authors must be a student (graduate, undergraduate (any year), JD, MBA, MS), or a faculty/research member (post-doc, professor, research scientist)

-• (if is a student) Is a currently enrolled student at the University of Notre Dame
+• Eligible students must be currently enrolled at the University of Notre Dame

-• (if is a student) Is in good academic standing (i.e., not on academic probation)
+• Eligible students must be in good academic standing (i.e., not on academic probation)

-• Has worked on/completed a research project/course project/independent project (within the last 2 years) using ANY data science/data-driven technique(s) (e.g., statistical analysis, machine learning, data analysis, etc.), with results/findings having implications to societal growth and/or wellbeing
+• Eligible authors must have worked on/completed a research project/course project/independent project (within the last 2 years) using ANY data science/data-driven technique(s) (e.g., statistical analysis, machine learning, data analysis, etc.), with results/findings having implications to societal growth and/or wellbeing

 TIPS FOR SUBMITTING